John Ahearn: Life and art

 Ahearn grew up in Binghamton, New York, with his twin brother Charlie Ahearn, who is a film director.
 John went to Cornell University where he discovered art.
 After trying painting, he started making life casts in 1979 while with Colab, a Manhattan artists’ collective.
 He made some live life casts at The Times Square Show in 1980.
 In the 1980s, while he participated in art world venues like Brooke Alexander Gallery and Colab, he also focused his art and life on The Bronx after going to the South Bronx and working on the sidewalk in front of Fashion Moda, casting whoever volunteered.
 He made two copies of every cast: one for himself and the other for the sitter/subject.

 Ahearn has regularly worked with Rigoberto Torres.
 Torres first assisted Ahearn and then became his equal collaborator.
 After a decade of intense cooperation, they have been occasionally working together and sometimes alone.
 Between 1981 and 1985, Ahearn, together with Torres, created four sculptural murals for the sides of tenement buildings: We Are Family, Life on Dawson Street, Double Dutch, and Back to School.
 They depict everyday life in the neighborhood.
+Ahearn and Torres's collaborations are included in museum collections across the United States.
+For instance, the artwork Double Dutch (1981/2010), previously cited, is featured in the holdings of Pérez Art Museum Miami, Florida.

 Ahearn's 1991 survey of portraits of ordinary people was called South Bronx Hall of Fame.
 In 2017, his recent casts were installed on walls on the Lower East Side.
 He is represented by Alexander and Bonin Gallery in New York City.